-- Complete page one and two of the Washington uniform application for admission and leave the entire form with high school counselor to have pages three and four completed and forwarded directly to the Office of Admissions. - 2.
-Submit an application fee of \$10 to the Office of Admissions.
-Make remittances payable to Seattle University. - 3.
-Students in Washington state should take the Washington Pre-College Test when it is given in candidate's vicinity. - 4.
-Take the CEEB Scholastic Aptitude Test, preferably in December or January.
-Acceptable test dates are March, May or July. - 5.
-If University housing is desired, immediately upon receipt of housing material submit an advance

-20 application room deposit of \$70.
+- Complete page one of the Washington uniform application for admission and leave the entire form with high school counselor to have page two completed and forwarded directly to the Office of Admissions. - Submit an application fee of \$10 to the Office of Admissions.
+Make remittances payable to Seattle University. - Students in Washington state should take the Washington Pre-College Test when it is given in candidate's vicinity. - Take the CEEB Scholastic Aptitude Test (SAT), preferably in December or January or the tests of the American College Testing Program (ACT). - If University housing is desired, immediately upon receipt of housing material submit an advance room deposit of \$70.
 This deposit is not refundable after August 1.

-Requests for housing from men should be addressed to the Director of Resident Student Services, and those from women to the Dean of Women.
-6. Submit the medical form provided by Seattle
+Requests for housing from men should be addressed to the Director of Resident Student Ser - vices, and those from women to the Dean of Women.
+Submit the medical form provided by Seattle - University after acceptance, properly completed per instruction.

-- University after acceptance, properly completed per instructions, to the Student Health Center. - Follow carefully any other instructions which are received.
+7. Follow carefully any other instructions which are received.